-Housed in the historic Finney & Son building, a former showroom for tombstones and mausoleums that dates back to 1865, The Philadelphia Mausoleum of Contemporary Art (PhilaMOCA) is a multipurpose art space that proudly showcases the best in underground, alternative, and DIY culture with a concentration on film and performance.
-PhilaMOCA hosts 250+ events a year ranging from film premieres to burlesque performances to fashion showcases.
-The mission is to provide a creative and low cost outlet for the local community, as well as bring new and interesting art and performance to Philadelphia.
+Housed in the historic Finney & Son building, a former showroom for mausoleums that dates back to 1865, The Philadelphia Mausoleum of Contemporary Art (PhilaMOCA) is a multipurpose art space that proudly showcases the best in underground, alternative, and DIY culture with a concentration on film and performance.
+PhilaMOCA hosts 300+ events a year ranging from film premieres to art exhibitions to fashion showcases.
+The mission is a mystery.

 PhilaMOCA is available for rental for the purposes of live performances, workshops, band practices, film screenings, and the like.
 For further information contact Eric with full event details and requested dates.